 This question cannot be called easy.
 First of all you need to make the diagram involving 4 diagrams, then you have to consider the various possibilities for their intersection.
 After deciding the conclusion, there is a further need to compare the pair, which can fit into the complimentary pair category.
 So it can be concluded that this is a tough question

 Overall the level of difficulty of logical reasoning questions varies from easy to moderate.
-The question based on alpha-numeric series and coding can be put into the easy category, whereas the questions on Syllogism and analytical reasoning can be put into the medium category.
-To increase your speed and accuracy in this section, it is important that you do sufficient practice of all types of reasoning questions.
+The question based on alpha-numeric series and coding can be put into the easy category.
+In contrast, the questions on Syllogism and analytical reasoning can be put into the medium category.
+To increase your speed and accuracy in this section, you must do sufficient practice with all types of reasoning questions.
 Though all areas of reasoning need to be covered, a careful study of the previous papers reveals that some topics are more important than others.
-Thus, it is recommended that you cover the entire syllabus, with special focus on the areas mentioned above.
+Thus, it is recommended that you cover the entire syllabus, with a special focus on the areas mentioned above.